"I was so cold and lonely. The crying blue rain was tearing me up" R

 At this point in time (after the death of Hendrix estate business manager Michael Jeffrey in an air crash), the left over tapes were put in the hands of producer Alan Douglas (who had in fact at one time worked a little with Hendrix, introducing him to various jazz musicians).
 Douglas was conscious that what was left in the vaults (apart from the live recordings) was essentially rough demos and exploratory jam sessions.
 As even the 90s release "South Saturn Delta" and the 2000 box set have since shown, very little remained which met the standards of the first three posthumous studio releases.

 A couple of tracks were interesting as they only had percussion added, namely "Message To Love" and "Power Of Soul" (although the latter was chopped up and rearranged by Douglas).
 Many recordings, minus Douglas' overdubbing, would come out on later releases.
-Of those that haven't reappeared, the messy title track was built around a rough demo which eventually became "Freedom".
+The messy title track was built around a rough demo which eventually became "Freedom".
 The track "Captain Coconut" came from three unrelated instrumental demos which had been assembled as an experiment by Eddie Kramer's assistant John Jansen in 1972.
 Kramer soon put a stop to it.
 Alan Douglas later came across it, glossed it up, and stuck it on this album !

 The musicians recruited for the overdubbing were Jeff Mironov (guitar), Bob Babbit (bass), Alan Schwartzberg (drums), Jimmy Maeulen (percussion) and backing vocals from Linda November, Vivian Cherry and Barbarra Massey.